MIRAGE: Online LLM Simulation for Microservice Dependency Testing: Approach and Experimental Setup

 \system{} performs \emph{online LLM-based simulation}: the LLM remains in the loop at test time, answering each request as it arrives.
 This is not one-shot code generation---no standalone simulator artifact is produced.
 The tradeoff is higher per-request latency ($\sim$3\,s) and cost (\$0.16--\$0.82 per dependency) in exchange for behavioral coverage on unseen scenarios---error conditions, state transitions, and business logic---that no pre-built artifact anticipated.

 \system{} consists of three components:

-\paragraph{Context Builder.} Assembles the LLM system prompt from available signals: (1)~dependency source code $S_D$ (for white-box mode; truncated to 8{,}000 characters), (2)~caller source code $S_A$ (truncated to 5{,}000 characters), and (3)~a summary of trace interactions grouped by endpoint and status code distribution.
-The prompt instructs the LLM to simulate $D$'s behavior, track state across requests, and return responses as JSON with \texttt{status} (integer), \texttt{body} (object), and optional \texttt{headers} fields.
+\paragraph{Context Builder} Assembles the LLM system prompt from available signals: (1)~dependency source code (for white-box mode; truncated to 8{,}000 characters), (2)~caller source code (truncated to 5{,}000 characters), and (3)~a summary of trace interactions grouped by endpoint and status code distribution.
+These character caps are an experimental convenience that keeps prompts small and cost low for our benchmark services, \emph{not} a design limit: modern models have context windows measured in the millions of tokens, so a deployment could supply whole multi-file services without truncation.
+The prompt instructs the LLM to simulate the dependency's behavior, track state across requests, and return responses as JSON with \texttt{status} (integer), \texttt{body} (object), and optional \texttt{headers} fields.

-\paragraph{Per-Request LLM Server.} A FastAPI~\cite{fastapi2023} server that intercepts all HTTP requests to the mock endpoint.
+\paragraph{Per-Request LLM Server} A FastAPI~\cite{fastapi2023} server that intercepts all HTTP requests to the mock endpoint.
 Each incoming request is serialized as a JSON user message containing the HTTP method, path, query parameters, request body, and relevant headers (\texttt{Authorization}, \texttt{Idempotency-Key}).
 The LLM returns a JSON object with \texttt{status} (integer), \texttt{body} (object or list), and optional \texttt{headers}.
 Both messages are appended to a conversation history that is maintained across requests within a scenario, enabling the LLM to track accumulated state (e.g., items added to a cart, tokens issued, reservations pending or confirmed).
-The conversation is bounded to the last 20 exchanges (42 messages including system prompt) to control context length.
+The conversation is bounded to the last 20 request/response exchanges (40 messages plus the system prompt) to control context length.
 If the LLM returns invalid JSON, one retry with an error correction prompt is attempted before falling back to a 500 response.
-We use LiteLLM for model routing, supporting Claude Opus 4.6 (via AWS Bedrock), Claude Sonnet 4.6, Kimi K2.5, and MiniMax M2 through a unified interface.
+A unified client routes requests across providers; our main results use \genmodel{}, and we report a cost/capability comparison against cheaper open models (Kimi~K2.5, GLM-5) in Section~\ref{sec:rq3}.